 Continuous audit or a detailed audit is an audit which involves a detailed examination of books of account at regular intervals i.e. one month or three months.
-The auditor visits clients at regular intervals during the financial year and checks each and every transaction.
-At the end of the year auditor checks the profit and loss account and the balance sheet.
-A continuous audit is not of much use to small firm as its accounts can be audited at the end of the financial year without much loss of time.
+The auditor visits clients at regular much use to small firm as its accounts can be audited at the end of the financial year without much loss of time.